Dog Training for Herding Breeds: Key Differences Between Herding And Companion Breeds

 Accessibility to various training tools can further enhance the process.
 Incorporating toys, clickers, or even smartphones adds variety to training sessions.
 These tools help in maintaining interest and offer new ways to engage the dog.
 Utilizing different resources keeps training fresh and exciting.
 It provides a comprehensive experience for the pet.

 Adapting techniques based on the dog’s developmental stage is also beneficial.
+For the novice handler, the first lesson in herding should always be to teach consistent and predictable execution of the commands, ‘Here’ and ‘Down.’
+Handlers should expect their dogs to maintain a loose leash while walking and teach them to yield to pressure from the handler or stock stick before working with stock.
 Younger dogs might need more guidance, while older dogs may require repetition.
 Understanding their growth helps in setting realistic goals.
 This ensures they progress confidently through each training stage.
 A flexible approach accommodates the needs of dogs at every life stage.

 Balance in Obedience Training for Both Breed Types